 - 1. Get a receipt that identifies the product or service and the date it is received. - 2.
 If the expense is for a health care-service that might be covered by your health, dental or vision plan, send a claim to your health, dental or vision plan.
-Even if you haven't met your deductible, this

-- will allow your expense to be recorded so it will apply toward your deductible.
+Even if you haven't met your deductible, this will allow your expense to be recorded so it will apply toward your deductible.
 You can be reimbursed from the FSA only for eligible expenses not reimbursed by your health, dental or vision plan. - 3.
-Complete the claim online at https://www.naviabenefits.com/ and upload, fax, or mail your receipts to Navia Benefits, the claims administrator or fill out a claim form and send it to Navia at:
+Submit the claim online via the Navia website or through Navia's app and upload, fax, or mail your receipts to Navia Benefits, the claims administrator or fill out a claim form and send it to Navia at:

-Navia Benefit Solutions

-PO Box 53250

-Bellevue, WA 98015
+Navia Benefit Solutions PO Box 53250 Bellevue, WA 98015